-The barbell hip thrust exercise is a great option for increasing size and strength in the hip musculature, specifically the glutes.
+The barbell hip thrust exercise is a great option for increasing strength and size in the hip muscles, specifically the glutes.
 Like a squat or a deadlift, the hip thrust is a compound movement that targets a large number of muscles in the lower body.
-This particular exercise is ideal for building both strength and size due to the heavy loads typically used.
+This particular exercise is ideal for building both strength and size due to the ability to lift heavy loads.
 As an example, see the video below.

 Major Muscle Groups Targeted

 Position the body on the bench so the back touches the bench just below the shoulder blades.
 Keep the feet flat on the floor with knees bent.

 Olympic bar rests across the hip crease with both hands holding onto the bar.

 Lift the hips off the ground performing hip extension.
 The key is to raise the hips high enough to get maximal hip extension.

 The knees are at 90-degree angles and both body and thighs are parallel with the floor at the end (top) of the movement.
 Keep chin tucked.